Lars Tharp: Career

-Tharp is also well known for his regular appearances (1986 to present) as a ceramics expert on the BBC’s globally seen antiques programme Antiques Roadshow.
+Tharp is also well known for his regular appearances (1986 to present) as a ceramics expert on the BBC's globally-viewed programme Antiques Roadshow.

 Representing Gonville & Caius College, Cambridge, he joined team-members Helen Castor, Mark Damazer (captain) and Quentin Stafford-Fraser to win the Alumni University Challenge 2013.

 Tharp is a noted William Hogarth enthusiast.
-Noting The artist's theatrical use of ceramics in his paintings and prints he wrote Hogarth's China to accompany an exhibition timed to commemorate the artist's tercentenary (1997).
+Noting the artist's theatrical use of ceramics in his paintings and prints, he wrote "Hogarth's China" to accompany an exhibition timed to commemorate the artist's tercentenary (1997).
 The exhibition was expanded and ran at Wedgwood in the following year.

-Tharp devised three further exhibitions for York Museum Trust under the umbrella 'Celebrating Ceramics' (2003).
+Tharp devised three further exhibitions for York Museum Trust under the umbrella "Celebrating Ceramic"' (2003).
 He was a member of YMT's steering group setting up their Centre of Ceramic Art (CoCA).

-Tharp has received two Honorary Doctorates: from De Montfort University (HonDArt); and from Leicester University (HonDLitt) and was elected Fellow of the Society of Antiquaries of London in 2010.
-He serves on the court of England's oldest recorded guild, the Worshipful Company of Weavers (est. by 1130AD).
+Tharp has received two honorary doctorates: from De Montfort University (HonDArt); and from Leicester University (HonDLitt) and was elected Fellow of the Society of Antiquaries of London in 2010.
+He serves on the court of England's oldest recorded guild, the Worshipful Company of Weavers (est. by 1130 AD).

 An accredited speaker for (inter alia) The Arts Society (NADFAS), Tharp lectures throughout Europe, Asia and Australasia and leads cultural tours to China, Dresden, Scandinavia and within the UK.

-In February 2021 Tharp was made a Deputy Lieutenant of Leicestershire.
+In February 2021, Tharp was made a Deputy Lieutenant of Leicestershire.